duaChirag02/BharatFDTest/README.md

 Here is the live link - https://bharat-fd-test-git-main-chirags-projects-b53e7537.vercel.app/

+Hosting Information

+The frontend is hosted on Vercel.

+The backend is hosted on Render.

+The Redis environment is also managed on Render.

 # FAQ - BharatFDTest

 A multilingual FAQ management system that allows users to create and retrieve FAQs with language translation support.
 Built with Node.js, MongoDB, Redis, and Quill.js.